mcusuperuser/embedded_c/docs/arrays.md

 ### Visualizing 3-dimensional arrays

-**TODO**
+!!!
+Error
+    This is still to do.

 ## Strings

 What are strings?

+!!!
+Important
-> Strings are arrays of `char` whose last element is a null character `\0` with an ASCII value of 0.
+    Strings are arrays of `char` whose last element is a null character `\0` with an ASCII value of 0.
 As C has no native string data type, strings must always be treated as character arrays.

 Strings:

-- are enclosed in double quotes: "string"
+- are enclosed in double quotes: "string".
-- are terminated by a null character `\0`
+- are terminated by a null character `\0`.
-- must be manipulated as arrays of characters (treated element by element)
+- must be manipulated as arrays of characters (treated element by element).
-- may be initialized with a string literal
+- may be initialized with a string literal.

 ### Creating a string character array

 **Syntax**

 ```c
 char arrayName[length];
 ```

-*Note*
+!!!
+Note
     - `length` must be one larger than the length of the string to accommodate the terminating null character `\0`.
     - A `char` array with n elements holds strings with n-1 `char`.

 **Code example**

 ```c
 char string1[9];  // holds eight characters plus \0